matloff/toweranNA/README.md

 **Amelia** was much faster than **mice**.
 We have found, though, that on some data sets **Amelia** also fails to run.

+For time series, we tried the **NH4** data in **imputeTS** package, using the latter's 'na.ma' method (simple moving average).
+The resulting Mean Absolute Prediction Errors were 1.51 for **imputeTS**, 1.37 for Tower.

+Of course, these investigations are just preliminary.

 ## Assumptions